-The purpose of recreational activities is to encourage active involvement and socialization, and could include activities considered "hobbies," depending on interest, capacity and ability to be involved in active-like recreational activities.
+The purpose of recreational activities is to encourage active involvement, socialization, and improved development and could include activities considered "hobbies," depending on interest, capacity and ability to be involved in active-like recreational activities.
 Some flexibility needs to be considered when a child or youth requests items such as gaming consoles, computers, digital media devices, theater tickets, and so on.
-These discussions need to occur ongoing at Service Team Meetings or POST meetings with the caseworker, foster care/kinship caseworker, foster/kinship parent and CSD agency partners.
+These discussions need to occur ongoing at Service Team Meetings or POST meetings with the caseworker, foster/kinship caseworker, foster/kinship caregiver and CSD agency partners.
 The discussion should take into consideration the caregivers' understanding of the needs and interests of the child.

-Funding is allocated annually (per fiscal year) to support children in care to participate in healthy social and recreational activities.
+Funding is allocated annually to support children in care to participate in healthy social and recreational activities.
 The funding levels are: